oorabona/reargs/README.md

 Yep that's it !
 It takes an `Array` as input argument, and returns the **unparsed** tokens.

 > **Note**
-The difference between `unparsed` and `remain` lies in that `remain` has never been given a chance to be parsed.
+> The difference between `unparsed` and `remain` lies in that `remain` has never been given a chance to be parsed.
-On the contrary, what is returned by the `parse` function has been given a chance to be parsed, unsuccesfully.
+> On the contrary, what is returned by the `parse` function has been given a chance to be parsed, unsuccesfully.
+> Both `remain` and `unparsable` will be returned as string with `\x00` special character.
+This is by design to allow arguments to have spaces in them.
+When you want to deal with positional arguments, you just have to `split('\x00')` to get a proper `Array` for whatever your needs would be.

 ### Retrieving values